Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 If you have chronic back pain that hasn’t responded to other treatments, you might benefit from a spinal cord stimulator.
-The team at the University Pain Medicine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, provides spinal cord stimulators to relieve chronic back pain and restore your quality of life.
+The team at the University Pain Medicine Center in Murray Hill, New York City, and offices throughout New Jersey, provides spinal cord stimulators to relieve chronic back pain and restore your quality of life.
 Call the University Pain Medicine Center, or schedule a consultation online today, to learn more about this innovative treatment.

 A spinal cord stimulator is an innovative, implantable device that delivers a mild electrical current to malfunctioning nerves in your spine.
 The current disrupts pain signals and can relieve chronic back, neck, arm, and leg pain.